 How do I get the best mortgage rates?

 There is no one best type of mortgage or mortgage rate.
-It's important to find the mortgage product and rate that is best for you.
+It's important to find the mortgage product and rate that is the right fit for you.

-If you would like help navigating and understand mortgage rates, you can discuss with an expert, like an advisor or home financing advisor, who can walk you through the process.
+If you want help navigating and understanding mortgage rates, you can talk with an expert, like a Scotiabank Home Financing Advisor, who can walk you through the process.

 Remember that the mortgage rates offered to you by a lender will depend on a number of criteria including: